lamhq/tech-notes/pages/devops/aws/storage/file-storage/efs.md

 ## Overview

-EFS is a managed network file system (NFS) that provides **scalable** and **shareable** file storage to be accessed from **Linux** instances.

-EFS-based files are accessed from within a VPC via **NFS mounts** on EC2 Linux instances or from your on-premises servers (through Direct Connect connections).

-Expensive.

-## Features

-- Support NFS version 4 (NFSv4) protocol
-- Pay for the storage you use (no pre-provisioning)
-- Scale up to **petabytes**
-- Support thousands of concurrent connections
-- Can handle up to 10 Gbps in throughput
+Amazon EFS is a fully managed service for hosting Network File System (NFS) filesystems in the cloud.

+It is an implementation of a NFS file share and is accessed using the NFS protocol.

+Can scale up to petabytes.
+Elasticly and grows and shrinks as you add and remove data.

+Support thousands of concurrent connections of Amazon EC2 instances, from multiple AZs.
+A file system can be accessed concurrently from all AZs in the region where it is located.

+Only available for **Linux** instances.

-- Data is stored across multiple AZs within a region
+Data is stored across multiple AZs within a region.

-- Can be mounted to EC2 Linux instances as a shared storage
-- Data is immediately available for reading after written (read-after-write consistency)
-- Encryption at rest using KMS.
+Read-after-write consistency.

 ## Use cases